On behalf of The North Shore Injury Lawyer posted in on Friday, January 27, 2017.

 Not necessarily.
 Especially not until you are absolutely certain that you aren’t injured.

 Soft tissue injuries to your ligaments, tendons and muscles may not immediately be felt in the aftermath of an accident, but can take months to heal once they do develop.
-For example, it isn't uncommon for symptoms of a whiplash injury, also known as a cervical strain or hyperextension injury, to appear slowly.
+For example, it isn’t uncommon for injury, also known as a cervical strain or hyperextension injury, to appear slowly.
 Something like that can end up turning into a chronic pain condition that haunts you for years to come.